 Talking to your doctor about your acne scarring is the first step to getting effective treatment.
 They will probably refer you to a dermatologist who can assess the extent of your scarring and show you how to get rid of red acne scars or recommend treatment for you.

 A dermatologist’s examination is usually quite fast and is not intrusive.
 If you have issues with going to a doctor, you can arrange exams online and find treatments that way.
 Any way you do it, you will need to know what type of scarring you have before you can get the right treatment.

 It is difficult to treat acne scarring without first having dealt with the acne itself.
 Treatments for mild to moderate acne include:

-All of the above have some success with treating acne.
+All of the above have some success in treating acne.
 When you have talked to your doctor about your treatment, you should have an idea of how severe your acne is and what to do about it.
 For severe acne, you might need antibiotics or hormonal treatment.
-This is a last resort and can have adverse effects on the body but they are worth it if you are to get more scarring.
+This is the last resort and can have adverse effects on the body but they are worth it if you are to get more scarring.

 Red scars are usually new scars.
 When your scars are red is the best time to get it under control and treated.
 The redness is caused by residual inflammation of the newly healed tissue.
 Inflammation involves increased blood flow to the affected area and this can cause:

 If you can reduce this inflammation and promote healthy healing, you are more likely to have reduced visibility scarring and faster healing.